xynehq/jaf/docs/a2a-protocol.md

 ### Protocol Compliance

-FAF's A2A implementation follows the [Agent-to-Agent Protocol Specification](https://a2a-protocol.org) version 0.3.0, ensuring compatibility with other A2A-enabled systems.
+JAF's A2A implementation follows the [Agent-to-Agent Protocol Specification](https://a2a-protocol.org) version 0.3.0, ensuring compatibility with other A2A-enabled systems.

 ## Task Management System